kadena-io/developer-scripts/README.md

   - [Pact Smart Contract Language Reference](https://pact-language.readthedocs.io/)
   - [Pact Developer Tutorial](https://pactlang.org/)

 Play around with the samples and try deploying your own contracts or gas stations.
-You can easily interact with Kadena Mainnet or Testnet with our Developer-friendly wallet,  [Chainweaver](https://www.kadena.io/chainweaver)
+You can easily interact with Kadena Mainnet or Testnet with our developer-friendly wallet,  [Chainweaver](https://www.kadena.io/chainweaver)